FlorinDorneanu/biotop-aquascaping/README.md

 The footer contains the social links for [Facebook](https://www.facebook.com/), [Twitter](https://twitter.com/), [Youtube](https://www.youtube.com/) and [Instagram](https://www.instagram.com/).

 ### Home Page
-Features an inviting heading, a small description and a "Services" button.
+Features an inviting heading, a small description, a Services button and the footer.
 All of them are positioned in the center of the page.

 ### Services Page
 A heading is placed at the top of the page.
 Underneath the heading, an icon is set inside a circle designed with two lines by its sides.
 Moving further, this page consists of three types of aquascaping styles that the business can provide.
 An image and a description of every type of aquarium are set at each one of them.
-As this is a fictive business created for the Milestone Project One, the images were taken from [this website](https://aquascapinglove.com/learn-aquascaping/aquascaping-styles/) and the descriptions were inspired by [this website](https://aquascapinglove.com/learn-aquascaping/aquascaping-styles/).
+As this is a fictive business created for the Milestone Project One, the images and descriptions were taken from [this website](https://aquascapinglove.com/learn-aquascaping/aquascaping-styles/).

 ### Benefits Page
-As in the "Services" page, heading is placed at the top of the page, having the same style underneath.
-This page contains four benefits of aquascape aquariums.
+As in the Services page, heading is placed at the top of the page, having the same style underneath.
+This page contains four benefits of having aquascape aquariums.
 Every benefit has a description of it.
 In the "Reduces Axiety" section an hyperlink for a study is provided so that the user can learn even more from there.
 On the right side of each benefit title, a specific icon can be found.
 The text content was taken from [this link](https://buceplant.com/blogs/aquascaping-guides-and-tips/the-benefits-of-aquariums-on-health-and-mood).

 ### Contact Page
 Consists of:
 * A contact form;
 * The form includes fields for the user to enter their business name and contact details using - input type="text";
 * The email input field requires the answer to be an email;
-* The "Mobile" input field must be a number to be valid;
+* The mobile input field must contain a number to be valid;
-* There is a - textarea - to allow the user to ask any further details.
+* There is a - textarea - to allow the user to type any further details.
 I have used placeholder text to encourage the user to make any further comments;
 * The submit button has high contrast;
 * The form is stacked for mobile use;
 * All fiels are set to "required".